 Some time later Katie snapped awake, her father was calling her.
 She must have had a good nap, because she felt refreshed.
 She was still in her chair and the rain was gone.
 She realized that she couldn’t feel Gala anymore.
 Was it real or had it been a dream?

-“All is real Kayyy-tee.”
+“All is well Kayyy-tee.”
 A voice echoed in her head.
 Katie could hear her father coming out the kitchen door.
 The aliens melted backwards into the woods, all three of them.
 “Kayyy-tee is well!”
 Gala called, giggling.

 Paul Cross came around the corner to the driveway calling his daughter’s name and stopped dead in his tracks.
 Katie, his sweet little Katie, confined to a wheelchair now for almost six months, was running across the driveway toward him.
 She was giggling as she ran.